What Is An Eye Emergency?

 Symptoms often include swelling, bruising, pain, or redness.
 After eye trauma, you can gently flush your eyes in case of a foreign object or bleeding.
 However, it’s best to avoid disturbing the ocular area until an eye doctor or medical professional examines the injury.

-We’re at the corner of Daniel Island Drive and Seven Farms Drive, next to Orlando’s Pizza.
+Located between Charleston and Mount Pleasant, SC, you can find us at the corner of Daniel Island Drive and Seven Farms Drive, next to Orlando’s Pizza.
 We have parking in front and a large lot behind our building.